Robby (film): Nudity

-Nine-year-old Warren Raum posed naked for this production still, which was included in the program accompanying the film's limited theatrical release.

 Given the nature and location of the script, writer/director Ralph C. Bluemke knew from the beginning that the film would require a certain amount of nudity in order to give it a sense of realism and authenticity.
 Warren Raum (age 9) and Ryp Siani (age 10), who played Robby and Friday, respectively, were both Bluemke's first choices for the leading roles.
 Fortunately for him, both the child actors and their parents were okay with the nudity featured in the script.

 When cinematographer Al Mozell asked Bluemke how far he wanted to go in showing the actors' naked bodies, Bluemke told him to simply film the boys as if they were fully clothed.
 Mozell reluctantly agreed, saying, "Okay, but nudity is a no-no."

 Bluemke at the time was under the impression that the nudity depicted in the film would be condoned as natural and innocent, given the backdrop of the story, and given that the actors involved were prepubescent boys.
 At the time, it was much more acceptable to show child nudity than adult nudity in films, as it was considered wholesome and nonsexual.
 He cited Lord of the Flies (1963) as an example, a film which also depicted naked boys in a similar setting, some of whom were even older than Raum and Siani.
 However, Lord of the Flies depicted primarily incidental rear nudity, while Robby included lengthy shots of full frontal nudity of both boys.
 As a result, the film failed to attain a wide distribution deal, as prospective distributors were wary about the extensive nude scenes.

 When it came time to remove his pants and underwear, it was soon revealed that Warren had a sharp tan line in the shape of his shorts that caused his buttocks and penis to be pale white in strong contrast to his otherwise bronzed complexion.
 Ryp's tan line, while present, was less noticeable due to his naturally darker complexion.
 Consequently, on the first day of shooting their nude scenes, both Warren and Ryp suffered severe sunburn to the buttocks, as these sensitive areas were not accustomed to long term exposure to the sun.
 As a result, filming had to be postponed briefly while the actors recovered.
 By the time filming ended, however, both boys had developed dark, full body tans.

 Before filming began, none of the cast and crew were nudists.
 However, since many of their scenes were filmed naked, Warren Raum and Ryp Siani quickly took to the habit of being nude unless it was required for a particular scene.
 As a result, the rest of the cast and crew soon became accustomed to seeing the two boys wandering around the set stark naked, even when not filming.
 Much of the crew eventually joined in, occasionally skinny dipping with the actors during lunch breaks and downtime.